newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/remote-seller.md

 ---
 ## Remote Seller

-A remote seller is a foreign business that sells tangible personal property, digital products, or services in New Jersey.
+A remote seller is an out-of-state business that sells tangible personal property, digital products, or services in New Jersey.
 A remote seller will fit one of the following two criteria:

 * Gross revenue from sales delivered into New Jersey during the current or prior calendar year, exceeds $100,000 or
 * Sold products or services delivered into New jersey in 200 or more separate transactions during the current or prior calendar year